 If hearing loss is confirmed during your appointment, hearing aids will most likely be recommended.
 Hearing aids are by far the most common way to treat hearing loss.
 They can help a majority of people who have hearing issues, especially if the hearing aids have been fit by an experienced professional, and programmed and customized to the individual’s unique hearing and lifestyle needs.

 Most states require a 30- to 60-day trial period for hearing aids.
 And even in states that don’t, most hearing professionals will offer it.
 This is an ideal opportunity to try them for yourself and experience the difference they can make in your everyday life.

 6. Request ones that are tailored to you

 Hearing aids are not one-size-fits-all.
 That’s why getting them in person from a licensed professional is the way to go.
 The two of you will work closely to select the right hearing aids for you, which will be based on many factors including your degree of loss, personal style and feature preferences, how active you are, and more.

-We’re admittedly biased, but we recommend you ask to try a pair of Livio Edge AI hearing aids, our best-sounding, award-winning hearing aids.
+We’re admittedly biased, but we recommend you ask to try a pair of Evolv AI hearing aids, our best-sounding, most advanced hearing aids yet.

 7. Experience the difference they make